 - Be sure to have a foot bath and/or spray program in place.

 - Consult a veterinarian for treatment of severe cases.
-Because this infection occurs deep within the foot, it may be necessary to use a prescription drug might be needed.
+Because this infection occurs deep within the foot, it may be necessary to use a prescription drug.

 - Make sure you or a professional hoof trimmer trims all cows 2 to 3 times a year.

 - Whole herd spraying sessions and foot bathing are great tools to control the situation.

 - Contact us to discuss a spraying protocol and foot bath schedule that fits your herd’s requirements.